SC Freiburg vs VfB Stuttgart

 SC Freiburg

 Freiburg will kick off their Bundesliga campaign with a clash against Stuttgart this Saturday.
-The Breisgau Brazilians parted ways with Christian Streich, who was the club's head coach for 13 years, and will be under the tutelage of new boss Julian Schuster, who slipped into the managerial seat on July 1.
+The Breisgau Brazilians have undergone a significant change, parting ways with Christian Streich, their head coach for 13 years.
+Julian Schuster has taken the helm, stepping into the managerial seat on July 1.

-Looking to push for European places this season, Freiburg strengthened its squad with the arrival of three new players.
-Right-winger Eren Dinkci joined from Werder Bremen for €5 million, midfielder Patrick Osterhage from Bochum for €4.8 million, and Maximilian Philipp for €1 million from Wolfsburg.
+In their push for European places this season, Freiburg has strengthened its squad with three new additions.
+Right-winger Eren Dinkci joined from Werder Bremen for €5 million, midfielder Patrick Osterhage came from Bochum for €4.8 million, and Maximilian Philipp was acquired for €1 million from Wolfsburg.

-The Breisgau Brazilians resumed competitive football action on a positive note, defeating Osnabrück 4-0 in the first round of the DFB Pokal.
-Lucas Höler and Vincenzo Grifo scored, with a second-half brace from Junior Adamu.
+The team resumed competitive football on a high note, defeating Osnabrück 4-0 in the first round of the DFB Pokal.
+Goals came from Lucas Höler, Vincenzo Grifo, and a second-half brace by Junior Adamu.

-Freiburg now hopes to extend their five-match unbeaten run on Bundesliga matchday one when they host Stuttgart on Saturday.
-However, the hosts lost both matches against Die Roten last term for the first time since 2017–18.
+Freiburg now hopes to extend their five-match unbeaten run on BL matchday one as they host Stuttgart on Saturday.
+However, they will be mindful of last term’s performance, where they lost both matches against Die Roten for the first time since the 2017–18 season.

-Furthermore, they picked up just 22 points at home last season, the third-worst of any side in the league, and their worst return on home turf since relegation in 2014–15.
-A 4-4-2 formation with Höler and Adamu in attack is expected for Saturday’s fixture.
+Last season, Freiburg managed just 22 points at home, the third-worst in the league, marking their poorest home record since their relegation in 2014–15.
+For Saturday’s fixture, a 4—4—2 formation with Höler and Adamu in attack is expected.

 VfB Stuttgart

-Stuttgart will hope to quickly bounce back from the DFB Supercup defeat to Bayer Leverkusen.
+Stuttgart will hope to quickly bounce back from their DFB Supercup defeat to Bayer Leverkusen.
 Die Roten lost via penalties after a 2-2 draw.

 After needing a relegation play-off to stay up in 2022–23, Sebastian Hoeneß's side stormed through last season, finishing in second place.
-It was their best-ever tally across a 34-game season, which helped them secure UEFA Champions League qualification for the first time since 2009–10.
+It was their best-ever tally across a 34-game season, helping them secure UEFA Champions League qualification for the first time since 2009–10.

-However, the visitors had a difficult summer transfer window where they lost club top scorer Serhou Guirassy to Dortmund, Hiroki Ito, and Waldemar Anton.
-Hoeneß will be hoping that the addition of Ermedin Demirović from Augsburg, Jamie Leweling from Union Berlin, and other new faces will help steady the ship.
+However, the visitors faced a challenging summer transfer window, losing key players like top scorer Serhou Guirassy to Dortmund, as well as Hiroki Ito and Waldemar Anton.
+Hoeneß hopes new additions, such as Ermedin Demirović from Augsburg and Jamie Leweling from Union Berlin, will help steady the ship.

 Team form